objectionary/eo/README.md

 3. Otherwise, `D(obj) = D(obj.@)`.
 That is, if the object is neither data nor an atom, then the object "asks" its decoratee to find the data behind it.

 It is important to note that if the `@` attribute of the object (or any underlying object in the datarization recursive evaluation tree) is absent (free), then the datarization will fail.
 If we want to datarize the object `x`, all objects and attributes that are used in the definition of the `@` attribute of the `x` will be datarized.
-Like this, if we want to datarize the attribute `x.attr`, all objects and attributes that are used in its definition (or the definition of `@` if the attribute is declared through abstraction) will be datarized.
+Like this, if we want to datarize the attribute `x.attr`, all objects and attributes that are used in the definition of its `@` attribute will be datarized.
 The opposite is true.
 If the attribute `x.attr` or the object `x` itself are not used in the declaration of `y`, then `D(y)` will not datarize them and they will not be evaluated and executed.
 Thus, the datarization operation may be referred to as the lazy object evaluation (i.e., EO datarizes objects only when this is needed).
 #### `!` — Datarize Only Once
 `not implemented`